ChristianJamesLuces/TV-Class-Program/README.md

 - Has a GUI widget

 ## Installation
 This program requires Python 3 and Tkinter to be installed on your computer.
 If you don't have Python 3 installed, you can download it from the official website: https://www.python.org/downloads.
 To run the program, simply download and execute the 'TV.py' and 'TestTV.py' file.
-To install 'Tkinter' package that is also required you can use this pip:
+To install 'Tkinter' package that is required you can use this pip:

 ```bash
 pip intall tk